Meet on the hill and let your eyes wander the skies!

 - Bring a folding chair.

 - Appropriate for adults & mature adolescents (minors must be ticketed and accompanied by a guardian)

-PARKING: there is plenty of free parking in the park.
+PARKING: there is parking in the lot behind Lemon Hill Mansion.
 As always, NEVER leave valuables in your car!

 COVID-19 PROTOCOLS: By registering for this event you are agreeing to follow ALL of these protocols: